Localized statistics decoding for quantum low-density parity-check codes

-\sfigref{fig:cluster_size_stats}{b} shows the distributions of the cluster count per error, $\nu$, against the physical error rate $p$.
+\sfigref{fig:cluster_size_stats}{b} shows the distributions of the cluster count per shot, $\nu$ -- that is, per shot, where the LSD data is post-selected on shots where BP does not converge -- against the physical error rate $p$.
 The number of clusters $\nu$ corresponds to the number of terms in the factorization of the decoding problem and thus indicates the degree to which the decoding can be parallelized, as disjoint factors can be solved concurrently.
 At practically relevant error rates below the (pseudo) threshold, e.g., $p \leq 0.1 \%$, we observe on average 10 independent clusters.
 This implies that the LSD algorithm benefits from parallel resources throughout its execution.

-We explore bounds on the sizes of clusters induced by errors on QLDPC code graphs in~\Cref{app:qldpc_clusters}.
+We explore bounds on the sizes of clusters induced by errors on QLDPC code graphs in \appref{app:qldpc_clusters}.
 Our findings suggest that detector matrices generally exhibit a strong suitability for factorization, a feature that the LSD algorithm is designed to capitalize on.